How to Grow Mahonia

 Mahonia is a winter flowering, evergreen shrub.

 Mahonia is mostly trouble free shrub, and labelled a green wheelbarrow shrub.
 They look good in a border mixed with other evergreen shrubs and have the advantage of being fast growing.
-Mahonia is often planted on a perimeter to make a good security hedge because of their very spiky thorns.
+Mahonia is often planted on a perimeter to form a good security hedge because of their very spiky thorns.

 Mahonia is best in part sun/part shade but is shade tolerant.
 The winter flowers provide late winter /early spring nectar for any solitary bees emerging from hibernation.
 Mahonia has attractive evergreen foliage which looks a bit like holly leaves.